mhayes853/swift-operation/README.md

 ### Pagination

-When you need to paginate remote data, use the `InfiniteQueryRequest` protocol.
+When you need to paginate remote data, use the `PaginatedRequest` protocol.

 ```swift
 struct PostsPage: Sendable {